beastbytes/router-register/Writerside/topics/Defining-Routes.md

 that brings for code development and maintenance, and we get code completion in our IDE.

 ## Route Prefix
-A Route enum can define a `public constant PREFIX`.
+A Route enum can define `public constant PREFIX`.
 The value of this constant is used as the prefix for all route names.
 Example: if the prefix is `product`, the route name for the case `view` is `product.view`.
 The separator can be changed by setting the `public constant SEPARATOR`.